Sibendra30/vodafone-IoT-repo/README.md

 This is a Java-Springboot based project containing APIs to fetch devices, update device configuration and delete device.

+## How to test the project ?
+*mvn clean test*

+## How to run integration test ?
+*mvn clean verify*

+## How to run the project
+*mvn spring-boot:run*

 ## Pre-Configured Products:
-src/main/resources directory contains device.catalog.json and sim.catalog.json which are used to pre-loads the data in to DEVICE and SIM table.
+*src/main/resources* directory contains device.catalog.json and sim.catalog.json which are used to pre-loads the data in to DEVICE and SIM table.

 #### DEVICE table:
 | Column | Type | Description |